 This revised and updated third edition offers a range of strategies, activities and ideas to bring mathematics to life in the primary classroom.
-Taking an innovative and playful approach to maths teaching, it promotes creativity as a key element of practice and offers ideas to help your students develop knowledge, understanding and enjoyment of the subject.
+Taking an innovative and playful approach to maths teaching, this book promotes creativity as a key element of practice and offers ideas to help your students develop knowledge, understanding and enjoyment of the subject.

 In the creative classroom, mathematics becomes a tool to build confidence, develop problem solving skills and motivate children.
-The fresh approaches explored in this book include a range of activities such as story-telling, music and construction, elevating maths learning beyond subject knowledge itself to enable students to see mathematics in a new way.
+The fresh approaches explored in this book include a range of activities such as storytelling, music and construction, elevating maths learning beyond subject knowledge itself to enable students to see mathematics in a new way.

 Key chapters of this book explore:

 • Learning maths outdoors - make more noise, make more mess or work on a larger scale

 • Everyday maths - making sense of the numbers, patterns, shapes and measures children see around them

 • Music and maths – the role of rhythm in learning, and music and pattern in maths